-“Tsui Wah Restaurant (翠華餐廳) serves Best Hong Kong-style Local Food”
+“Tsui Wah Restaurant (翠華餐廳) serves great Hong Kong-style Local Food”

-Tsui Wah Restaurant is the most famous local-style cafe in Hong Kong.
-It’s the Hong Kong Cha Chan Ting (茶餐厅).
-Tsui Wah has many branches located island wide.
-We visited the one at Wellington Street, Central, on our own.
-And, the branch at Causeway Bay with our HK friend.
+Tsui Wah Restaurant was the most famous local-style cafe in Hong Kong.
+A chain-stores of Hong Kong Cha Chan Ting (茶餐厅), Tsui Wah had many outlets located islandwide.
+For convenience, we only patronized the outlets at Wellington Street, Central, and Causeway Bay.

-Of course, iced coffee with tea mixture (冻鸳鸯) has to be one of our drink orders.
-Hubby’s most love!
+Of course, iced coffee mixed with tea (冻鸳鸯) had to be one of the drinks.

-As for me, hot drink is always my first choice, especially in cold weather, even if it reaches 25°C temperature.
-I love the fragrant silken milk tea.
+As for me, hot drink was my first choice, especially in cold weather, I loved the silken milk tea.
 Thick and smooth consistency which soothes my throat and warms my body, just a cuppa!